Massiel50/PWA-Budget/README.md

  magically conjured this whole app :D

  The app is not very esthetically pleasing and that is something I do plan to add to this project.
 Splash some color on it.
  While I prefer materialize, I will be using bootstrap for this project.
-I will also be deploying the app onto Heroku.
+I would also like to create a database to store previous data onto it as a back up.
+I also hope to be deploying the app onto Heroku.